Hands-on Gear Review

 At $30, this is a premium prices light, especially for its brightness.
 Spend just another $6 and you get the Editors Choice Coast HL7 or the Black Diamond Spot.
 That said, this light is well worth every penny because of its potential to get you out of an emergency situation.

-Petzl Zipka Plus 2, $45.
-Like most Tikka headlamps, it's compact, durable and has an above average battery life.
+The Petzl Zipka Plus 2, $45, is compact, durable and has an above average battery life.

 The Petzl NAO, $180, was the only headlamp to score perfect 10's for both trail finding and close proximity.